vinaykakkad/notes/vault/dev.js.hoisting.md

 - accessing variable: return `undefined`
 - accessing a named function: returns `the code of the function`
+- calling the function: executes the function without any errors
 - accessing anonymous function: returns `undefined` (is ultimately an variable)
 - accessing undeclared variable: returns `not-defined` error